HFpEF trial - Obesity medication proves effective in treating patients with heart failure

-Presented by the lead author Mikhail Kosiborod, MD; Vice President, Research; Co-Director, Haverty Cardiometabolic Center of Excellence; Executive Director, Cardiometabolic Center Alliance; Ben McAllister, MD, Endowed Chair; and Professor of Medicine, University of Missouri–Kansas City
+Presented by the lead author Mikhail Kosiborod, MD; Vice President of Research, Saint Luke’s Health System and Professor of Medicine, University of Missouri–Kansas City

 Mikhail Kosiborod, MD